South Yorkshire Police and Crime Commissioner - Dr Alan Billings

 Alan Billings – South Yorkshire Police and Crime Commissioner

-The people of South Yorkshire elected Canon Dr Alan Billings as their Police and Crime Commissioner at a by-election which took place on 30 October 2014.
+The people of South Yorkshire elected Dr Alan Billings as their Police and Crime Commissioner at a by-election which took place on 30 October 2014.

 Commissioner Billings took office on Monday 3 November 2014 after swearing an Oath at a ceremony with the Police Area Returning Officer.